dushi27/depot/README.md

 ##E-commerce Web App

-Depot is a business to consumer e-commerce Ruby on Rails application built based on Agile Web Development (4th edition).
+Book-Z is a business to consumer e-commerce Ruby on Rails application built based on Agile Web Development (4th edition).
 Currently the application is live on <a href="http://bookz.herokuapp.com/">bookz.herokuapp.com</a> using Heroku cloud server.
-Please feel free to explor the consumer interface and the admin interface of the application (admin username: john and password: john2014).
-The application also utiliese Mendrill email API, Google Analytics for Analytics.
+Please feel free to explore the consumer interface and the admin interface of the application (admin username: john and password: john2014).
+The application also utilize Mendrill email API, Google Analytics for user behavior analytics.
+If you have any questions, concerns or issues please feel free to contact me via <a href="https://twitter.com/Dushyanthi1">@Dushyanthi1</a> twitter handle.

 The following documentation describes how to;